Ivory Head of a Lion from Nimrud

 Ivory Head of a Lion from Nimrud Download Full Size Image

-This piece of ivory is part of the so-called "Nimrud Ivories."
-These ivories decorated chariots, high status furniture, and horse trappings.
-They were covered with thin gold-leaf or ornamented with semi-precious stones.
-It is thought these ivories were made by Phonetician craftsmen; the overall Egyptian style on scene depictions is very striking.
-From Nimrud (ancient Kalhu) northern Mesopotamia, Iraq.
-Neo-Assyrian period, 911-612 BCE.
-(The British Museum, London).
+Ivory head of a lion, part of the so-called "Nimrud Ivories" that decorated chariots, high-status furniture, and horse trappings.
+They were covered with thin gold leaf or ornamented with semiprecious stones.
+From Nimrud (ancient Kalhu) northern Mesopotamia, modern-day Iraq.
+Neo-Assyrian Empire, 911-612 BCE.

 Remove Ads